bcfus/unstoppable-stack/README.md

 # Unstoppable Stack

-This project serves as a general guide and proof of concept for **deploying a full-stack web application onto blockchain-based decentralized infrastructure**.
+This repository serves as a general guide and proof of concept for **deploying a full-stack web application onto blockchain-based decentralized infrastructure**.

 The repository is structured as a **monorepo** - with **infrastructure configuration**, **application frontend code**, and **application backend code** all in one repository.
 This is done so that anyone can easily clone this one repository and begin to experiment with deploying a decentralized full-stack application.